 Gone are the days of thumbtacking black and white flyers with tear-off phone number tabs in your local library or laundromat.

-Consumers today expect all businesses to have a website.
+Consumers today expect all businesses to have a website and be online.

 A business website will give your business credibility, serve as a 24-hour ambassador even when you’re unavailable, and can even tackle some vital tasks like setting appointments and making sales.

-You may feel overwhelmed at the idea, or question if you have the budget for a website, but the reality is: your business can’t afford not to.
+You may feel overwhelmed by the idea or question if you have the budget for a website, but the reality is: your business can’t afford not to.

-- Featuring your business name, logo, and tagline in a prominent way.
+- Featuring your business name, logo, and tagline prominently.